EBISPOT/OLS-graphview/README.md

 # Relying on
 * **visjs:** The plugin uses visjs as mention multiple times.
 The library has a lot more to offer than 'just' network graphs, so if you are interested, check it out at http://visjs.org.
 Since vis js is packed into the build/ols-graphview.js, you do not have to include it externally.
 * **awesomeplete:** Is used as a autocomplete js library for the searchbox (https://leaverou.github.io/awesomplete/).
 Awesomeplete is packed into the build/ols-graphview.js, you do not have to include it externally.

+# If you are interested in this plugin...
+...you might also want to have a look at the *ols-treeview* package as well, see <a href="https://github.com/LLTommy/OLS-treeview">Github</a> or <a href="https://www.npmjs.com/package/ols-treeview">npm</a>